 Instructional Design & Technology (M.S.)

-Businesses, government offices and other organizations need to need to provide ongoing job training to managers, staff and employees.
-By earning a master’s degree in instructional design & technology from the University of North Dakota, you’ll be prepared to work as a training designer and/or developer.
-You’ll also be equipped to apply theoretical knowledge to achieve best practices.
+Ongoing job training to managers, staff and employees is essential.
+By earning a master’s degree in instructional design and technology from the University of North Dakota, you’ll be prepared to work as a training designer or developer.

 - Program type: